adamcarrier/Newport-News-Open-Police-Data/README.md

 ## Daily report collection

 Using the `daily-collection.R` file, you can run the `runDailyCollection` function to automatically download all the daily [Newport News Police Open Data](https://www.nnva.gov/2229/Open-Data) reports and append them to CSV file data sets.
-For this to work, you must provide the working directory where these repo files are stored.
+Notice, you must tell the function your working directory where these repo files are stored.

 ``` r
 cwd <- "/Users/adam/Documents/Newport News Open Police Data"